matthiasschoger/hashilab-support/README.md

 - Scratch my technical itch.
 Since I move into a sales position right before Covid, I needed some tech stuff to do.

 To keep the jobs manageable, I've split them into three repositories
-- [hashilab-core](https://github.com/matthiasschoger/hashilab-core): Basic infrastructure which contains load-balancing, reverse proxy, DNS and ingress management
+- [hashilab-core](https://github.com/matthiasschoger/hashilab-core): Basic infrastructure which contains load-balancing, reverse proxy, DNS and ingress management.
-- [hashilab-support](https://github.com/matthiasschoger/hashilab-support): Additional operational stuff like metrics management and visualization, maintenance tasks and much more stuff to run the cluster more effienctly
+- [hashilab-support](https://github.com/matthiasschoger/hashilab-support): Additional operational stuff like metrics management, Cloudflare tunnel, maintenance tasks and much more stuff to run the cluster more effienctly.
-- [hashilab-apps](https://github.com/matthiasschoger/hashilab-apps): End-user apps like Vaultwarden or Immich
+- [hashilab-apps](https://github.com/matthiasschoger/hashilab-apps): End-user apps like Vaultwarden or Immich.

 <h2>Hashilab-support</h2>